TranTrungHiu/secure-file-storage/README.md

-Here’s a draft for the `README.md` file for your repository, `secure-file-storage`:

----

 # Secure File Storage

 A secure file storage application built entirely in Java, designed to provide encryption and privacy for sensitive files.